 - Retail Pharmacy.
-You may obtain a 90-day supply of your maintenance medications at select participating pharmacies at a cost of 2.5 copayments for Tier 1 drugs or the full applicable coinsurance for all other Tiers.
+You may obtain a 90-day supply of your maintenance medications (following the issuance of a 30-day supply) at select participating pharmacies at a cost of 2.5 copayments for Tier 1 drugs or the full applicable coinsurance for all other Tiers.
 Please visit our website at www.independenthealth.com or contact our Member Services Department at 716-631-8701 or 800-501-3439 to obtain a list of the select participating pharmacies. - Mail Order Pharmacy.
 In addition to Independent Health's pharmacy network, you may also obtain your maintenance medications through Wegmans or ProAct Pharmacy Services.
 When using mail order pharmacies, your medications are shipped to you by standard delivery at no additional cost to you (express shipping is available for an additional charge).
 Maintenance medications must be dispensed in 90-day supply quantities (2.5 copayments apply for Tier 1 drugs or the full applicable coinsurance for all other Tiers).
+You must have received a 30-day supply before a 90-day supply can be requested.
 Before using Wegmans or ProAct Pharmacy Services for the first time, you will have to register with the mail order pharmacy of your choice.